rcl-ssl/docs/dnsautorenew/windows-service.md

 - Re-start the service to trigger the certificate renewal

-- Open **Event Viewer**, under 'Windows Logs > Application', look for the ``RCL.SSL.HTTP.AutoRenew.Windows`` events
+- Open **Event Viewer**, under 'Windows Logs > Application', look for the ``RCL.SSL.DNS.AutoRenew.Windows`` events

 - Ensure that the certificate has been scheduled for renewal

-- Re-start the services again to save the certificate to the local machine
+- Wait for 15 mins and re-start the services to save the certificate to the local machine

 - Check that the certificate files are stored in the folder that you specified.
 Review the section below to learn how the service saves certificate files